-To Be Held May 26, 1999
+To Be Held May 24, 2001

-The Annual Meeting of Stockholders of PC Connection, Inc., a Delaware corporation (the "Company"), will be held at the Crowne Plaza Hotel, 2 Somerset Parkway (Exit 8 on Route 3), Nashua, New Hampshire on Wednesday, May 26, 1999 at 10:00 a.m., local time, to consider and act upon the following matters:
+The Annual Meeting of Stockholders of PC Connection, Inc., a Delaware corporation (the "Company"), will be held at the Crowne Plaza Hotel, 2 Somerset Parkway (Exit 8 on the Everett Turnpike), Nashua, New Hampshire on Thursday, May 24, 2001 at 10:00 a.m., local time, to consider and act upon the following matters:

-- To elect five directors to serve until the 2000 Annual Meeting of Stockholders; - 2.
-To approve (i) the continuance of the Company's 1997 Stock Incentive Plan (the "1997 Plan") and (ii) the amendment and restatement of the 1997 Plan to increase the number of shares of Common Stock available to grant under the 1997 Plan by 800,000 shares; - 3.
-To ratify the selection of Deloitte & Touche LLP as the Company's independent auditors for the current year; and - 4.
+- To elect five directors to serve until the 2002 Annual Meeting of Stockholders; - 2.
+To approve the amendment of the Company's Amended and Restated Certificate of Incorporation increasing the number of authorized shares of the Company's Common Stock from 30,000,000 shares to 100,000,000 shares and the number of authorized shares of Preferred Stock from 7,500,000 shares to 10,000,000 shares; - To amend the Company's 1997 Amended and Restated Stock Incentive Plan (the "1997 Plan") to increase the number of shares of Common Stock that may be issued thereunder from 3,000,000 to 3,600,000 shares; - 4.
+To ratify the selection of Deloitte & Touche LLP as the Company's independent auditors for the current year; and - 5.
 To transact such other business as may properly come before the meeting or any adjournment thereof.

-Stockholders of record at the close of business on April 16, 1999 are entitled to notice of, and to vote, at the meeting and at any adjournments thereof.
+Stockholders of record at the close of business on March 28, 2001 are entitled to notice of, and to vote, at the meeting and at any adjournments thereof.
 All stockholders are cordially invited to attend the meeting.